Understanding Truck IDs, Owners, and Customers

 Each vehicle in the yard must have an ID number.
 Some operators give each visitor a unique ID, usually the vehicle’s license plate.
 Others prefer to reuse ID numbers, creating large numbered cards (1, 2, 3, etc.) and handing a card to each vehicle as it enters.
+You may also use existing truck numbers from your business or the customer.
 A vehicle may be given a Description if desired—red Toyota, black El Camino, etc.—but this is not necessary.
 A vehicle may also be given a truck Type.
 A type is a generic description of the vehicle body: car, pickup truck, front-loader, etc. You can also use truck types to flag problem customers, creating types such as “bad check” and “no admittance.”
 Each vehicle must also have an Owner, though any number of vehicle ID Numbers can be assigned to one owner.
 Finally, each vehicle must have a Customer, the person or business responsible for payment.
 This will usually be the same as the vehicle owner, but not necessarily; some truck owner-operators might handle disposal for several businesses.

 Cash Customer